hotspoons/retropie-container/README.md

 Please set the following variables in the script below:

- - roms_folder : This should correspond to a path on the host where ROMs are organized by system, for use by RetroPie.
+ - **roms_folder** : This should correspond to a path on the host where ROMs are organized by system, for use by RetroPie.
- - bios_folder : This should correspond to a path on the host where BIOS images are stored
+ - **bios_folder** : This should correspond to a path on the host where BIOS images are stored
- - config_folder : This is where persistent storage for all RetroPie configuration is stored on the host system
+ - **config_folder** : This is where persistent storage for all RetroPie configuration is stored on the host system
- - media_root : An optional volume to mount in the container.
-My use case is that all of my emulator assets are stored in an NFS share mounted \
+ - **media_root** : An optional volume to mount in the container; omit this argument if not used in the command.
+My use case is that all of \
-on /media/import/media on the host, then symlinked from a central folder on the mount, e.g.
+my emulator assets are stored in an NFS share mounted on /media/import/media on the host, then symlinked from a central folder on the mount. \
-     - **/media/import/media/emulators/retropie_links/roms/arcade \
+Using this volume makes resolving the links possible.
--> /media/import/media/emulators/MAME2003_Reference_Set_MAME0.78_ROMs_CHDs_Samples**
+     - In my configuration, the **roms_folder** volume is /media/import/media/emulators/retropie_links/roms on the host system.
+The
-     - this mount allows these symlinks to resolve correctly by mounting \
+RetroPie *arcade* folder **retropie_links/roms/arcade** is a symlink to another folder on this volume like so:
-my media volume in the container
+         - **/media/import/media/emulators/retropie_links/roms/arcade -> /media/import/media/emulators/MAME2003_Reference_Set_MAME0.78_ROMs_CHDs_Samples**
- - container_name : If using the stock image, leave as is; if you customized your image, use your local container tag
+ - **container_name** : If using the stock image, leave as is; if you customized your image, use your local container tag

 ```bash
 #!/bin/bash